shineshadow/Global-News-Intelligence-Platform/docs/architecture/INTELLIGENCE_CALENDAR_IMPLEMENTATION_STRATEGY.md

 doesn't require rewriting the entire Intelligence Calendar.

-Given your preference for power and self-hosting, **Temporal may eventually be worth it**, especially once thousands of future events are creating long-running, stateful monitoring workflows.
+Given our preference for power and self-hosting, **Temporal may eventually be worth it**, especially once thousands of future events are creating long-running, stateful monitoring workflows.

 ---